visual-layer/MedImageInsight/README.md

 What we have done:

-- Downloaded the models from azure
+- Downloaded the models from Azure
-- Got rid of all the uncecessary files
+- Got rid of all the unnecessary files
-- Got rid of uncecessary mlflow code to make standalone implementation
+- Got rid of unnecessary MLflow code to make a standalone implementation
-- Moved to uv for dependecy management
+- Moved to uv for dependency management
 - Added multi-label classification
-- Create example FastAPI service
+- Created an example with the FastAPI service

 ## Usage